billforsternz/winged-spider/README.md

 hierarchy.

 The first pre-supplied template is based on "pure", a CSS framework from Yahoo.
-I had good results with it in with manually generated pages, and am now having equally good results using Winged Spider to make my websites instead.
+I had good results with it with manually generated pages, and am now having equally good results using Winged Spider to make my websites instead.

 Pure is not being maintained, but it